shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-with-reality/index.md

 ---
-title: "Aligning models with reality"
+title: "Does your model align with my laser beam reality?"
 date: 2020-09-15T11:30:03+00:00
 # weight: 1
 # aliases: ["/first"]